takeshita-sho/KineticAssembly/README.md

 Julia Version: 1.10.0

 ## Simplified script
-To use this code simply run the optimize.jl script with the following arguments:
+To use this code run the optimize.jl script with the following arguments:

   &ensp;&ensp;Arg1: nmer size (n should be an integer)